A picture of the space of typical learnable tasks: Results

-\begin{result}[Supervised learning on one task results in a surprising amount of progress on seemingly dissimilar tasks.
-Progress on other tasks is larger if the training task has diverse classes.]
-We next studied the progress $t_w$~\cref{eq:tw} made by models (\cref{fig:imagenet}d) trained on tasks from~\cref{res:low_dim}.
-Training on the task ``Dogs'' makes progress on other tasks, even seemingly dissimilar ones like ``Instruments'' (which contains vehicles, devices and clothing).
-In fact, it makes progress on the entire Imagenet (about 63.38\% of the progress of a model trained directly on Imagenet).
-Progress is larger for larger phyla of Imagenet (Vertebrates and Instruments).
-But what is surprising is that if we train on a random subset of 333 classes (a third of Imagenet), then the progress on the entire Imagenet is very large (92\%).
-This points to a remarkably strong shared structure among classes even for large datasets such as Imagenet.
+\paragraph{Result 2: Supervised learning on one task results in a surprising amount of progress on seemingly dissimilar tasks.
+Progress on other tasks is larger if the training task has diverse classes.} We studied the progress $t_w$~\cref{eq:tw} made by models (\cref{fig:imagenet2}b) trained on tasks from Result 1.
+Training on the task ``Dogs'' makes non-trivial progress on other tasks, even seemingly dissimilar ones like ``Instruments'' which contains vehicles, devices and clothing.
+In fact, it makes a remarkable amount of progress on the \emph{entire} ImageNet, about 63.38\% of the progress of a model trained directly on ImageNet.
+Progress is larger for larger phyla of ImageNet (Vertebrates and Instruments).
+But what is surprising is that if we train on a random subset of 333 classes (a third of ImageNet), then the progress on the entire ImageNet is very large (92\%).
+This points to a strong shared structure among classes even for large datasets such as ImageNet.
 Note that this \emph{does not} mean that tasks such as Vertebrates and Instruments are similar to each other.
-Even if training trajectories are similar for a while, they do bifurcate eventually and the final models are different (\cref{fig:imagenet}g).
+Even if training trajectories are similar for a while, they do bifurcate eventually and the final models are indeed different (see~\cref{fig:result3}b and~\cref{rem:interp_radii_plots} on how to interpret it).

-To study this observation further, we projected models trained on one task onto the geodesics of unseen classes (\cref{fig:imagenet}c) calculated using~\cref{eq:P_lambda}).
-A model trained on the entire Imagenet makes uneven progress on the various classes (but about 80\% progress across them, progress is highly correlated with test error of different classes).
-Models trained on each of the 6 individual tasks also make progress on other unseen classes.
+In~\cref{fig:imagenet2}a, we studied the projections of models trained on one task onto the geodesics of unseen classes calculated using~\cref{eq:P_lambda} evaluated at the progress $t_w$~\cref{eq:tw}).
+We find that a model trained on the entire ImageNet makes uneven progress on the various classes (but about 80\% progress across them, progress is highly correlated with test error of different classes).
+Models trained on the 6 individual tasks also make progress on other unseen classes.
 As before, training on Instruments, Vertebrates, Dogs makes smaller progress on unseen classes compared to training on a random subset of 333 classes.
-This is geometric evidence that the more diverse the training dataset, the better the generalization to \emph{unseen} classes/tasks; this phenomenon has been widely noticed and utilized to train models on multiple tasks as we discuss in~\cref{s:related}. \end{result}
+This is geometric evidence that the more diverse the training dataset, the better the generalization to \emph{unseen} classes/tasks; this phenomenon has been widely noticed and utilized to train models on multiple tasks, as we discuss further in Result 4.